Problem solving skills: Definition, steps, and examples

 Helping you with problems

-Well, here is an example.
+Here is an example.
 You could be looking to take a new product to market.
 You know your target segment but no idea how to attract users to your new product.
-The start of solving problems with design thinking is getting into the minds of your targets, what makes them tick.
-Also, what problems they have and how would they use your product.
+The start of solving problems with design thinking is getting into the minds of your targets.
+Ask yourself what makes them tick?
+What problems they have and how would they use your product?